We belong to the Most Holy Trinity since Baptism

 • Jesus also taught us about the Holy Spirit.
 He called the Holy Spirit the Counselor or Paraclete (John 14:16, 26; 15:26; 16:7); in other words, the Holy Spirit is interceding or mediating for us.
 The Holy Spirit is for us.
 In the second reading today (Rom 8:14-17), Paul said the Spirit we received is not a spirit of slavery but a Spirit assuring us that we are sons and daughters of God.
 It is the Spirit that makes us call our heavenly Father, “Abba.”

-Because the Trinity is such a happy family, God wants to share the happiness of the Trinity with us.
+God wants to share the happiness of the Trinity with us.
 God invites us to belong, and we enter God’s family when we are baptized.
 That is why in the Gospel we heard Jesus commanding that all be baptized in the name of the Father, and of the Son, and of the Holy Spirit (Matt 28:19).
 God wishes that all belong to his family.
 When we were baptized, we became sons and daughters of God.
 That can roll off the tongue so easily—sons and daughters of God—but it would be good to stop and think about it.
 Imagine, you are sons and daughters of God!
 You were adopted as God’s son or daughter on the day you were baptized; we belong to God.
 Jesus is the Son of God, and you are also a son or daughter of God.
 What does that mean?
 It means Jesus is your brother!
 Imagine, since the day you were baptized Jesus is now your brother; his Father is also your Father, Abba, your Daddy.
 Since your baptism you belong to the family of the Trinity.
 We do not think of each other often enough as sons and daughters of God, as brothers and sisters.
 There is one exception to this: the Legion of Mary who call their members “brother” or “sister” during their meetings.
 It is a beautiful reflection of the spiritual reality that we are in fact all brothers and sisters, sons and daughters of the one Father, Abba.
 We belong.

 If you were the son or daughter of a rich father, you would expect your father to leave you something in his will.
-You would then be called an heir and we would say you inherited from your father.
+You would then be called an heir, and we would say you inherited from your father.
 We are all sons and daughters of a rich father, the richest of fathers, a multi-billionaire.
 He is Abba, our Father in heaven.
 There is no end to the riches he has.
 Because you are his son or daughter since baptism, you will inherit his riches; you are an heir to God’s riches.
 The second reading today states, “And if we are children, we are heirs as well: heirs of God and coheirs with Christ.”
 (Rom 8:17) Since you are Jesus’ brother or sister, and you are a son or daughter of Abba, you too will inherit.
 That is why Paul in the second reading today says we are co-heirs with Christ.
 What will we inherit?
 We will inherit riches so unimaginable that will make all the riches of this world put together seem like nothing.
 The riches of heaven will show that all the materialism of our culture is foolishness.
 We think this is important (holding up money) but instead this is what is really important (holding up baptism cert), our baptism cert.
 The baptism cert is a copy of what the Pastor wrote in the Register of Baptisms on the day you were baptized.
 This (money) is worth only £20, but this (baptism cert) is priceless.
 It shows you belong to the family of the Trinity.

 We like to belong to our family, our parish, our community.
 Not only that, but we also need to belong.
-Since the day you were baptized, you belong to the Father, Son, and Holy Spirit.
+Since the day you were baptized, you have belonged to the Father, Son, and Holy Spirit.
 How privileged you are to belong to the family of the Trinity.
 Turn to the Father, Son, and Holy Spirit in prayer every day.
 You belong to their family.

 Glory be to the Father,